+The performance of such a classifier is evaluated via the \textit{selective risk} and \textit{coverage}.
+For a loss function $\ell$, the selective risk is defined as:

+where the denominator denotes the \textit{coverage}, representing the fraction of samples for which the model provides a prediction.

-where \( \mathbb{I} \) is the indicator function and the denominator represents the \textit{Coverage}.
-The threshold \( \tau \) determines the trade-off between selective risk and coverage.
-Rather than evaluating performance at a single threshold, the AURC~\citep{geifman2018bias} assesses classifier robustness across all possible thresholds, as induced by the distribution of confidence scores.
-This metric can equivalently be expressed as a weighted risk function~\citep{zhou2024novelcharacterizationpopulationarea}, as described below.
+The threshold \( \tau \) governs the inherent trade-off between risk and coverage.
+Rather than evaluating at a fixed operating point, the Area Under the Risk-Coverage Curve (AURC) \citep{geifman2018bias} provides a holistic measure of ranking robustness by aggregating selective risk across all possible thresholds.
+As established in \citet{zhou2024novelcharacterizationpopulationarea}, this metric can be reformulated as a weighted risk objective, which we detail in Definition~\ref{def:aurc}. \begin{definition}[AURC] Let $S = g(\boldsymbol{X})$ be the random variable of confidence scores.
+The cumulative distribution function (CDF) of $S$ is defined as: